'They'll burn with their house': Behind the decision to defy evacuation orders as flames approach | CBC News

 Still, the message from the province is clear: leave before it's too late.

-"It may seem heroic or romantic to stay and fight a fire," said Chris Duffy with Emergency Management B.C.
+"It may seem heroic or romantic to stay and fight a fire," Chris Duffy with Emergency Management B.C. told CBC in an interview.

 "But I would suggest to you, and I was a front-line firefighter for 25 years, that there is nothing heroic or romantic about watching somebody that you love perish in a wildfire."